blwatkins/CRCP3320-1252_ascii-art/README.md

-# CRCP3320-1252_ascii-art
+# CRCP 3320 - ASCII Art (Spring 2025)

-ASCII Art project for CRCP 3320; Spring 2025 term
+ASCII Art project for CRCP 3320; Spring 2025 term.

-Placeholder: Assignemnt description.
+In the ascii-art.sh script, add the ASCII art design of your choosing and the name of your art, such that when the name is provided as an argument to the -n flag, your art is printed to the CLI.

+Add your art name to the list of valid names at the bottom of the script.

 ## Contributors
 :two_hearts: [brittni watkins](https://blwatkins.github.io/)